 How do I audit my deposits and withdrawals?

-If you sent transactions to your Exodus wallet from an outside service or wallet this is the time to make sure those are all listed and accounted for.
-If for some reason a deposit is not listed from an outside service or wallet go to that other service and see if they issued the payment and can provide you a transaction ID for your confirmation.
+If you sent transactions to your Exodus wallet from an outside service or wallet, this is the time to make sure those are all listed and accounted for.
+If, for some reason, a deposit is not listed from an outside service or wallet, go to that service and see if they can provide you with a transaction ID for your withdrawal to Exodus.

 After you are satisfied with your deposits, take a look at your withdrawals.